Expository Essay Examples: 6 Types, Structure & Guide

 First Body Paragraph – Preparing the Ingredients

-Topic Sentence: The first step in baking a chocolate cake is gathering all necessary ingredients.
+• Topic Sentence: The first stage of baking a chocolate cake is preparing the ingredients and tools.

 Second Body Paragraph – Mixing the Batter

-Closing Sentence: Once mixed, the batter is ready to be poured into a baking pan.
+• Closing Sentence: After mixing, the batter is ready for the baking stage.

 Third Body Paragraph – Baking and Finishing Touches